-AEC Advisors are professional, generalist advisors who serve as first-semester advisors to incoming first-year students and incoming transfer students, as needed.
-Additionally, though students receive primary advisement from assigned faculty or staff within their academic departments, the AEC provides supplemental advising and graduation planning support to current undergraduate students.
+AEC Advisors are professional, generalist advisors who serve as first-semester advisors to incoming first-year and transfer students.
+Additionally, though students receive primary advisement from assigned faculty or staff within their academic departments, the AEC provides supplemental advising and graduation planning support to all current undergraduate students.
 Students who need assistance with major exploration are also encouraged to visit the AEC to receive guidance on academic major options as well as the change-of-major process.
 For additional information, please visit nyit.edu/advising.

-Peer Advisors (PAs) are upperclassmen who work under the supervision of the AEC and provide support to undergraduate students in matters related to advisement and registration.
+Peer Advisors (PAs) are undergraduate upperclassmen who work under the supervision of the AEC and provide support to undergraduate students in matters related to advisement and registration.
 Peer Advisors assist with the explanation of degree requirements, planning of future coursework, and navigation of online tools such as NYITConnect, Schedule Planner, and online registration.
 Peer Advisors also assist students with adjusting to university life by helping them become familiar with the policies and procedures outlined in the course catalog and student handbooks.
-For additional information, please visit nyit.edu/advising/peer\advising.
+For additional information, please visit nyit.edu/advising/peer_advising.